Taxi No. 9211: Plot

-Taxi No. 9 2 11 focuses on Raghav Shastri (Nana Patekar), a cab driver in Mumbai who lies to his wife Sunita (Sonali Kulkarni) his job, pretending to be an insurance salesman.
+Taxi No. 9 2 11 focuses on Raghav Shastri (Nana Patekar), a cab driver in Mumbai who lies to his wife Sunita (Sonali Kulkarni) about his job, pretending to be an insurance salesman.
 One day, he gives Jai Mittal (John Abraham), the spoilt son of a late businessman, a ride.
 Jai is fighting for ownership rights of his late father's estate.
-The cab gets into an accident with Jai escaping as he's in hurry.
+The cab gets into an accident, with Jai escaping as he's in a hurry.
 Jai loses the key to the vault containing his father's will in the back of Raghav's taxi.

 Raghav decides to hide it from Jai.
 In the search for the key, Jai goes to Raghav's house and tells Sunita what he really does for a living, which Jai doesn't know.
 She leaves him, taking their son.
 Raghav decides to take revenge.
 Raghav and Jai vow to kill each other in their fight for their properties.
-When Raghav fails to kill Jai he targets Jai's girlfriend, Rupali (Sameera Reddy).
-As Raghav chases Rupali she is saved by Jai by hair's breadth.
-Jai lets Rupali escape and he attacks Raghav.
-They have a dirty car fight but both survive.
+When Raghav fails to kill Jai, he targets Jai's girlfriend, Rupali (Sameera Reddy).
+As Raghav chases Rupali, she is saved by Jai.
+Jai lets Rupali escape, and he attacks Raghav.
+They have a dirty car fight, but both survive.

 Raghav goes to Jai's place.
-Jai returns to his apartment from a second court hearing regarding his father's estate in defeat, because he doesn't have his father's will.
+Jai returns to his apartment from a second court hearing regarding his father's estate in defeat because he doesn't have his father's will.
 He discovers the will, torn to pieces and pasted on the wall of his apartment.
 Jai becomes depressed and lonely after his friends leave him.
 Rupali dumps him, indicating she wanted him only for his fortune.
 Losing everything that used to be precious, Jai realises the hard-hitting life and starts respecting his father and his work.

-On the other side Raghav is caught again by police and taken to police station where Sunita tells him his real character and problem within himself.
+On the other side, Raghav is caught again by police and taken to the police station, where Sunita tells him his real character and problems within himself.
 Soon, he realises his mistake.
 Jai, having realised the value of close ones, then bails Raghav out of jail.
-Raghav insists they have a drink and they go to Jai's house for one.
+Raghav insists they have a drink, and they go to Jai's house for one.
 They find out that they share the same birthday.
-Raghav gives back his will, which he had hidden in the sofa, and says that he had never destroyed it — the torn will on the wall is a fake.
-Raghav then goes to the railway station to stop Sunita and hia son from leaving him, but arrives a little too late.
-He goes back home where he sees a birthday cake on the table.
+Raghav gives back his will, which he had hidden in the sofa, and says that he had never destroyed it – the torn will on the wall is a fake.
+Raghav then goes to the railway station to stop Sunita and his son from leaving him, but arrives a little too late.
+He goes back home, where he sees a birthday cake on the table.
 He feels that he is hallucinating, but gets a pleasant shock when he sees Sunita and his son standing there, singing him a birthday song (and finds out that it was Jai who brought them back).